EENCloud/api-docs/source/includes/_api_asset.md

 The keyword `'stream_<streamid>'` can be used for the starting timestamp.
 This forces the camera to capture video and stream it to the cloud live.
 The stream ID should be globally unique(ish) string - combination of a timestamp and user ID works well

 The start timestamp must match the starting timestamp of a video if the video already exists.
-Subsegments of a video span can be specified by using the `'to'` (time offset) argument.
+Subsegments of a video span can be specified by using the `'time_offset'` argument.
 For example assume a 5 minute video has been recorded from 12:30 to 12:35.
-The query `'?t=20181120123000.000;e=20181120123400.000;to=180000;...'` will play one minute of video (timestamped at 12:33), 3 minutes into the video starting at 12:30, clipping off the last minute of the recorded segment
+The query `'?start_timestamp=20181120123000.000&end_timestamp=20181120123400.000&time_offset=180000&...'` will play one minute of video (timestamped at 12:33), 3 minutes into the video starting at 12:30, clipping off the last minute of the recorded segment

 <aside class="notice">Time offsets and end timestamps can be set to any time, but the system will seek to the nearest key frame to start the video</aside>